 Credit Hours: 3 credit hours/15 hours a week for 12 weeks during the fall and spring semesters and 15-40 hours a week during summer semester.
 Graduate students in public history are required to complete one internship for credit.

-____ Meet with Dr. Franz to discuss your internship search.
+Prior to Internship____ Meet with Dr. Kerr to discuss your internship search.
 Remember many internships have application deadlines months in advance of the start date.
 So start early!
 You should also consult the professional resource page.

 ____ Consult the University Academic Regulations for Internships.

-____ Have your intern supervisor fill out the Job Description Form (To Dr. Franz).
+____ Have your intern supervisor fill out the Job Description Form (To Dr. Kerr).

 Once approved, you must register for the internship.
 Fill out the Internship Registration and the Consent and Release forms on the Student Handbook page.

-____ Meet with Dr. Franz in the first week of classes or at the beginning of the sumer to get a copy of the HIST 691 syllabus and set up a meeting schedule.
+During Internship_____ Meet with Dr. Kerr in the first week of classes or at the beginning of the summer to get a copy of the HIST 691 syllabus and set up a meeting schedule.

 _____ Keep a work journal reflecting on experience (one entry per week).